localmin/dotfiles/README.md

 # dotfiles

-Setting for using text-editors, ex vim, sublimtext3 etc, terminal and so on.
+Setting for using vim, terminal and so on.

 ## vim

-Setting for Sabayon Linux & windows.
+Setting for Sabayon Linux & macOS.

-## sublimetext3

-Setting for Sabayon Linux, not windows.

 ## usage